Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Data

 \section{Data}

-We used full-disk line-of-sight (LoS) photospheric magnetograms from SDO/HMI \citep{Scherrer2012}, along with co-aligned SDO/AIA \citep{Lemen2012} Level 1.5 EUV images in multiple narrow-band channels centered at 94, 131, 171, 193, and 1600\,\AA.
-To avoid projection effects, the locations of the two studied ARs are within $-45\degree$ and $+45\degree$ of central meridian distance.
+We use cutouts from the full-disk line-of-sight (LoS) photospheric magnetograms from SDO/HMI \citep{Scherrer2012}, along with co-aligned SDO/AIA \citep{Lemen2012} Level 1.5 EUV images in multiple narrow-band channels centered at 94, 131, 171, 193, and 1600\,\AA.
+To avoid projection effects on the LoS magnetograms, the locations of the two studied ARs are within $-45\degree$ and $+45\degree$ of central meridian distance.
+Additionally, for the SDO/AIA images and prior to the start of the analysis, we applied a desaturation procedure described in Section~\ref{sec:desat} and normalised the data by the exposure time.

-For each target active region (see details in table~\ref{tab:datasets}), cutouts were extracted from both the AIA images and the corresponding HMI magnetograms using Stanford University's JSOC export service\footnote{Procedure for obtaining SDO cutouts from the JSOC service by Dr Peter R Young: \href{https://www.pyoung.org/quick_guides/aia_eis_wiki.html}{https://www.pyoung.org/quick\_guides/aia\_eis\_wiki.html}}).
+For each target active region (see details in Table~\ref{tab:datasets}), cutouts were extracted from both the AIA images and the corresponding HMI magnetograms using Stanford University's JSOC export service\footnote{Procedure for obtaining SDO cutouts from the JSOC service by Dr Peter R Young: \href{https://www.pyoung.org/quick_guides/aia_eis_wiki.html}{https://www.pyoung.org/quick\_guides/aia\_eis\_wiki.html}}).
 These multi-layer, co-temporal datasets provide a comprehensive view of the evolution of the ARs from the photosphere to the corona.

 The 94\,\AA\ channel observes plasma with temperatures from several hundred thousand Kelvin ($\sim$0.6\,MK) to around 5-6\,MK, particularly during flaring activity.
 This channel is especially sensitive to emission from regions on the verge of flaring.
 The 131\,\AA\ wavelength provides insight into both high-temperature flaring plasma ($\sim$10\,MK) and cooler coronal structures ($\sim$0.4\,MK), making it useful for studying both dynamic and quiescent phases.
 The 171\,\AA\ channel is ideal for tracing the structure of coronal loops at approximately 0.6\,MK, while 193\,\AA\ captures hotter, ambient coronal plasma around 1.5\,MK and is useful for examining coronal holes and hotter flare plasmas.
 Finally, the 1600\,\AA\ channel observes emissions from the upper photosphere up to below the transition region, capturing lower-atmosphere dynamics in the range of approximately $0.01-0.1$\,MK.